 - Hispanic or Latino.
 A person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, regardless of race.
 The term "Spanish origin" can be used in addition to "Hispanic" or "Latino." - Not Hispanic or Latino.
 A person not of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, regardless of race. - American Indian or Alaska Native.
 A person having origins in any of the original peoples of North and South America (including Central America), and who maintains tribal affiliation or community attachment. - Asian.
-A person having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent including, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand and Vietnam. - Black or African American.
+A person having origins in any of the original peoples of the Far East, Southeast Asia, or the Indian subcontinent including, for example, Cambodia, China, India, Japan, Korea, Malaysia, Pakistan, the Philippine Islands, Thailand and Vietnam. - O Black or African American.
 A person having origins in any of the black racial groups of Africa.
 Terms such as "Haitian" can be used in addition to "Black" or "African American." - Native Hawaiian or Other Pacific Islander.
 A person having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands. - White.
 A person having origins in any of the original peoples of Europe, the Middle East or North Africa.

 AGENCY: pequenos empresarios

 PROJECT NAME: Virtual Program

+MISCELLANEOUS PROJECT COSTS:

+Administrative Costs (not to exceed 10% of total grant)

 Supplies

 Postage

 Consultant Services 0.00

 Maintenance/Repair 0.00

 Publications/Printing

 Transportation/Travel Required for Business 0.00

 Rent (portion allocated to this program)

 Equipment Rental 0.00

 Insurance

 Utilities

 Telephone

 Other Expenses (Specify):

 attachment. budget attachment.

+CIP REQUESTS ONLY:

+Lead-based paint assessment/abatement -

+Construction/Renovation

+Consultant/Professional Services

-Lead-based paint assessment/abatement Construction/Renovation Consultant/Professional Services Construction Management Other Expenses (Specify): attachment.
+Construction Management Other Expenses (Specify):

+attachment.

+TOTAL CDBG PROJECT BUDGET: \$ 0.00